Great to have you here, Rush Limbaugh, the fastest three hours in media.

 It's a terrible thing.

-And I think that we do need to start looking and I know you disagree.
+And I think that we do need to start looking.

 But the Democrats are the ones that are really anti-nuclear and anti-progress.

-Because you know, these people are ancient.
+Because, you know, these people are ancient.

-I mean, they they're opposed to progress.
+I mean, they're opposed to progress.

 But I appreciate the call.

-I I really do.
+I really do.

-You know, more more and more people.
+More and more people.

-We we folks, in all candor now, what he said at the beginning here, he called it lobbyism.
+Folks, in all candor now, what he said at the beginning here, he called it lobbyism.

-That is as big a problem as any that we face outside of socialism communism.
+That is as big a problem as any that we face outside of socialism, communism.

 They just want to steal everything that is produced.